wotek/response-builder/doc/usage.md

 You can create your own - it just have to implement `\Wtk\Response\Serializer\SerializerInterface` or make for example JMS/Serializer [**link me**] work with it or any other out there for that matter.

-For more information about creating your own serializers go to  [Creating response serializers](http://).
+For more information about creating your own serializers go to  [response serializers](docs/creating_serializers.md).

 ```php
 /**